Alchemical-AI-LLC/Helpware-Design-PRD/README.md

 ## 2) Conformance to Helpware Design Spec

+### Front End Features (abridged)

+    1. **Chat overlay window** is displayed when the button is clicked including:
+       1. Logo
+       2. Close button
+       3. Animated image (sphere)
+       4. Intro message
+       5. Quick action buttons:
+          1. Schedule a video meeting
+          2. Talk to sales now
+          3. Call me back
+       6. Text input field
+       7. Voice chat button

+    2. **When a user types**, the conversation is displayed as a text chat

+    3. **When a user clicks voice chat button**, the chat window is overlaid by the animated image and voice agent holds the conversation:
+       1. User should allow access to the microphone in their web browser to start a voice conversation
+       2. The previous history of this chat should be added to the context of the voice chat
+       3. User can finish a voice conversation clicking Stop button
+       4. The text of the conversation is displayed in the chat window after the conversation has been completed

+### Questions, Clarifications, and Assumptions

+  1. **Retell Integration Complexity**: Retell's production grade, out-of-the-box chat widgets don't support all of the functionality requested so we have put together a spec that tries to balance increased complexity with development effort.
+As such we would kindly request to view the front-end code base (or relevant snippets) to more easily integrate with our back-end code development.
+The spec includes a webhook handler to support post-call data analysis and integrations such as adding a user to your Hubspot CRM, pulling usage data for billing, etc.

+  2. **Quick Action Button Clarification**: The front-end features outlined above include 3 quick action buttons: "Schedule a video meeting", "Talk to sales now", and "Call me back".
+However, the screen shot shows quick action buttons as "Fill in Form", "Schedule a call", and "Switch to Voice Agent".
+We would like clarification on which buttons are included and what functionality they require.

+  3. **Sales Contact Workflow**: If "Talk to Sales Now" and "Call me back" are included, we need to understand what the difference between these are.
+Both would require gathering the user's contact info and making an outbound call.
+We are able to make outbound calls from Retell AI which connects a user to an AI voice agent over the phone.
+We aren't sure what is required for talking to a sales team member - do you want us to make a call and then transfer it to a live team number?

+  4. **Chat-to-Voice Transition**: Retell does not natively support chat-to-voice transition within their API.
+It may be possible to build this by closing the text-based chat conversation upon the transition, summarizing the conversation and placing this summary into a dynamic variable that is ingested by the voice AI bot.
+We haven't tested this before so we aren't sure of how well the Voice agent can integrate prior conversations smoothly into its workflow.
+We will need to test this thoroughly.
+We may need to build a duplicate AI Voice bot specifically for handling chat-to-voice transitions.

+### Key Constraints

+1. **Access Token Limitations**: Web calls require a short-lived access token created by the backend, then passed to the browser and then consumed by `RetellWebClient.startCall({ accessToken })`.
+Token must be used within 30 seconds or it's invalid.

+2. **Call Transfer Restrictions**: Call Transfer (cold/warm) is supported only for phone calls, not web calls.
+This means "Talk to sales now" should initiate an outbound phone call to the user and then warm transfer as needed; you can't warm-transfer from a pure browser web-call.

+3. **API Separation**: Chat API is separate from Call API; to continue context from Chat → Voice, fetch chat history and pass summary/variables into the call via `retell_llm_dynamic_variables` (as discussed above).

+### FE Spec Summary
-- **Floating chat button (bottom right) + CTA on scroll** — Confirmed.
-The helpware design doc shows a floating button in the **bottom‑right** and the CTA text extending on scroll (Page 1).
+- **Floating chat button (bottom right) + CTA on scroll** — The helpware design doc shows a floating button in the **bottom‑right** and the CTA text extending on scroll (Page 1).
 We'll expose a minimal hook so the FE shows/hides the CTA label on scroll.
 - **Chat overlay contents** — Logo, close, animated sphere, intro, quick actions, text input, and **Voice** button (Page 2).
-Spec matches and fixes quick‑action labels.
-- **Quick actions** — Finalized set per the doc: **Schedule a video meeting**, **Talk to sales now**, **Call me back** (Page 2).
-We've removed earlier ambiguity from our internal drafts.
+- **Quick actions** — Confirm set of quick actions: **Schedule a video meeting**, **Talk to sales now**, **Call me back** (Page 2).
+The draft spec includes these but can be changed.
 - **Voice mode behavior** — On clicking Voice, the overlay remains with the animated sphere; browser mic permission is required; **previous chat history must be added to voice context**; user can **Stop** the voice session; **the text of the voice conversation is displayed back in the chat** after it's completed (Page 3).
 All items are implemented below via Retell's Web SDK, dynamic variables, and a small transcript‑return flow.
 ---

 ## 3) Architecture Overview